 Should you opt in for overdraft protection?
 The Consumer Federation of America advises against it.
-A 2010 Credit.com survey, however, found that 48% of people polled would prefer to pay overdraft fees rather than suffer the embarrassment of being declined at the cash register, while 47% would prefer not to pay $38 for a cup of coffee.
+A surveys have found that many people prefer to pay overdraft fees rather than suffer the embarrassment of being declined at the cash register, while other would prefer not to pay $38 for a cup of coffee.
 The point is to contact your bank; you are the one in control.
 And you can change your mind: if you opt in, you can cancel at any time.
 If you do not opt in, you can do so later.

 But with great power comes great responsibility.
 The bottom line is that we should all monitor our account balances and not spend more money than we have.
 I know I'm never going to pay almost $40 for a cup of coffee again!

 Links for "Law Safeguards Consumers against Overdraft 'Protection'"

 Americans paid some $38 billion in overdraft fees in 2009